-Here are some ways residences might be equipped to help seniors with Alzheimer’s live well.
+Here are some ways residences might be equipped to help seniors with Alzheimer’s live well:

-- Have decorations incorporate soothing colors.
+- Have decorations in the home incorporate soothing colors

-- Have the temperature suit the senior’s sensitivities.
+- Have the temperature suit the senior’s sensitivities

 In a memory care facility:

-- Have furnishings and spaces resemble a community instead of a hospital.
+- Have furnishings and spaces resemble a community instead of a hospital

-- Make sure residents’ rooms allow for private areas.
+- Make sure residents’ rooms allow for private areas

 How a Positive Environment Changes Alzheimer’s Outcomes